(Portrait by Rosa Fay Photography)

 More recently Rachel has been concentrating on Pattern, and less on running a business with staff and organising workshops.
-She wanted to spend more time working quietly and creatively to develop more skills.
+She wanted to spend more time working quietly and creatively to develop her skills.

-Rachel lives in Bristol, U.K. and has been married to William, a composer for film, since 1990.
+Rachel lives in Bristol, England, and has been married to William, a composer for film, since 1990.
 They have two daughters, Rosa and Eleanor.

 Rachel sites her parents as being her inspiration. her parents met at art school in the 1950s and they both are creative with a wonderful eye for beautiful things.
 Her mother went on to become a dress-maker and an avid collector of textiles and vintage clothing, Her vast collection ranges from the Victorian period right up to the 1960s, and beyond.

-Rachel's father became an artist & a Lecturer of Fine Art. his studio was in the family home and he always has the right art book to hand to me at just the right time!
-He has painted all of her life.
-Rachel grew up (with her five siblings) in a large Georgian house that was/still is, full of paintings, art books, antiques, textiles and lots of colour.
+Rachel's father is an artist, who was a Lecturer of Fine Art, whilst Rachel was growing up.
+His studio was (and still is) in the family home.
+He has painted all of her life and is always there to hand her the right art book at just the right time.
+Rachel grew up (with her five siblings) in a large Georgian house that was (still is) full of paintings, art books, antique furniture, Vintage China, textiles and lots of colour!